12 to 19 April 2019 ( 8 Day’s ) £ 615

 In the afternoon we will leave to visit the Holy island, which is close to the Farne islands.
 This special tidal island is situated just a couple of miles from the coast and cut off from the mainland twice a day by tides.
 It carries a lot of spiritual history and is seen as one of the treasures of England.

 The actual name of the island is called the Holy island of Lindisfarne.
 This is also the name of the monastery, which was founded around 635 by the Irish monk Saint Aiden van Lindesfarne.
 In 793 the monastery was plundered by Vikings.

 On the southeast corner of the island, impressively rising from a steep cliff, you will find the Lindisfarne castle.
 A castle which was built to defend English ships against Scottish invaders.
 We will pay a visit to the monastery and the castle and stay for the night in this serene scenery.

 Day 6 : Stonehaven

-We move on with our Sailing trip Amsterdam- Scotland, and set sail in the morning towards the pretty harbour of Stonehaven, south of Aberdeen.
-This harbour belonged to be one of the most picturesque in the country because it is spectacularly surrounded by high cliffs on both sides.
-Also the town hosts nice pubs, restaurants and gift shops.
+We move on with our Sailing trip Amsterdam- Scotland, and set sail in the morning towards the pretty harbor of Stonehaven, south of Aberdeen.
+The harbor belonged to be one of the most picturesque in the country because it is spectacularly surrounded by high cliffs on both sides.
+The town hosts nice pubs, restaurants and gift shops.
 The city is mostly famous for the dramatic ruined Dunnator Castle.
-This castle is beautifully located on a cliff in front of the coast and is therefore one of the most photographed locations .
+The castle is beautifully located on a cliff in front of the coast and is therefore one of the most photographed locations .

-The sandy beach is nice to visit.
-Stroll along the sands and enjoy the fresh sea air.
-You might spot people surfing, paddle and boarding in the water.
+The sandy beach is also nice to visit.
+Stroll along the sands and enjoy the fresh sea air and you might spot people surfing, paddle and boarding in the water.

 Day 8: Aberdeen